 While ministering to the inmates of a lunatic asylum, Lombroso came across Giuseppe Villella, a man with a long rap sheet involving arson and theft.

 When Villella died, Lombroso carried out a post mortem and found what he was looking for, a hollow in the back of the man’s skull.
-Here was evidence that crooks were less-developed humans.
+Here was evidence, he concluded, that crooks were less-developed humans.